NordicSemiconductor/pc-nrfconnect-docs/core_development.md

 Relevant scripts for different testing needs:

-- `npm run lint`: Lint the source
+- `npm run check`: Run static checks on the source
 - `npm test`: Run the unit tests once
-- `npm run test-watch`: Run unit tests and watch for changes
 - `npm run test-e2e`: The launcher additionally included end-to-end tests

 ### Using ESLint in an IDE